VeryFunnyMonkey/GamesConfigSwitcher/README.md

 # Game Config Switcher (GCS)

-**⚠️ NOTE: As of version 1.3 the UI has been removed, it can still be used as apart of v1.2.1.1 & under**
+**⚠️⚠️⚠️ NOTE: As of version 1.3 the UI has been removed, it can still be used as apart of v1.2.1.1 & under I have left references to it on the README for now, but they will be removed soon.⚠️⚠️⚠️**

 ## Table of Contents
 - [Overview](#overview)